What to expect when having cosmetic surgery in Manchester, Liverpool or Cairo?

 The aftercare can be just as important as the surgery itself.
 There are risks to absolutely every cosmetic procedure.
 Therefore it’s vitally important that you know what will happen (and are confident they are able to handle it) should any complications arise.
 During the consultation at your chosen public or private hospital, make sure that you ask questions about who to contact after surgery and how you will be looked after if any issues arise.

 Mr EL Gawad believes that its the marking of the offered aftercare that makes a truly good surgeon.
 He has an outstanding reputation for offering top of the range care, 24/7 after your surgery has been performed.
-He offers plastic surgery at several top of the range private hospitals throughout the UK.
-Including Manchester, Liverpool, Bolton and Newton Le Willows.
+He offers plastic surgery at several top of the range private hospitals throughout the UK and Cairo.
+Including Manchester, Liverpool, Bolton and Newton Le Willows and Al Sheikh Zayed.
 Contact him here to book a FREE consultation.

 Most cosmetic surgeons will happily provide you with before and after photos – to give an example of what can be achieved during surgery.
 Make sure that the photographs are the surgeon’s actual patients and not just any old photo that’s been picked up off the internet.
 Click HERE to view before and after photos of patients who have had cosmetic surgery on various parts of their body.
 Alternatively contact me HERE to arrange to see more before and after photos of your chosen procedure.

 Do you have multiple areas that you want to address on your body ?